deeperlytics/deeperlytics/README.md

 # Our services
 * Predictive Web Applications

 Learn how to leverage Predictive Apps to effectively meet your business objectives.

 * DEVOPS & SUPPORT

 Fast delivery and continual improvement through repeatable and automated code.

 * CLOUD

 The question is not whether you should adopt the Cloud, but how best to do it.

 * AI Training & Research

 Client capacity building and services should be seamless & enjoyable.

 # Collaboration
 To collaborate with us, send us a message at deeperlytics@gmail.com or send us a PR.

 # News and Media
 Our clients

 Still to come

 # Contacts
 Plot 2827, Extension 10, Gaborone, Botswana

-E: deeperlytics@gmail.com
+**E: deeperlytics@gmail.com

 W: https://github.com/deeperlytics

-Deeperlytics - Solving dataintelligence
+**Deeperlytics - Solving data intelligence

 ©Deeperlytics

+Contact: Thabiso Kgalemang

+CEO Deeperlytics

-Contact: +267 75470895/78047900
++267 75470895/78047900